-Clause 37 requires the Board to establish within the Fund a Death and Disability Reserve into which it must pay amounts determined upon advice of an actuary.
-These payments to the Reserve are to be apportioned to each member's account in the same manner as insurance premiums.
+Clause 37 allows the Board to establish within the Fund a Death and Disability Reserve into which it must pay amounts determined upon advice of an actuary.
+These payments to the Reserve are to be apportioned and debited to each member's account in the same manner as insurance premiums.

-The Reserve is to meet death or disability claims for the uninsured portion of a member's additional benefit.
-The Board has the capacity to reduce the amount of a member's additional disability or death benefit under certain circumstances.
+The Reserve is to meet death or disability payments for the uninsured portion of a member's additional benefit.
+However, no amount is payable from the Reserve in the case of a disability which the Board determines to have been deliberately inflicted.